 - Missing home

-In order to make immigration-related essays work well while avoiding cliche topics, you’ll have to make them incredibly unique and personal.
-Similar to writing about your achievements, you should make an immigration-story super focused and specific.
+In order to make immigration-related essays work while avoiding common topics, you’ll have to make them incredibly unique and personal.
+Similar to writing about your achievements, you should make an immigration story focused and specific.
 Times of struggle and conflict are always incredibly intriguing.
-As these are common themes within more cliche immigration-related essays, you can make them more interesting by giving details about one specific scenario.
+As these are common themes within more mundane immigration-related essays, you can make them more interesting by giving details about one specific scenario or challenge.

-For example, you could talk about how you were struggling to fit-in at a new school because of the language barrier and how you were able to make friends by joining an obscure club or extracurricular activity.
+For example, you could talk about how you were struggling to fit in at a new school because of the language barrier.
+But despite this, you were able to make friends by joining an obscure club or extracurricular activity.
 You can also write about a unique experience you had when coming to the United States.
 Either way, be sure to make it personal, unique, and detailed.

 Tragedies you’ve experienced

-Although tragedies are often very formative, they’re universal.
+Although tragedies are often very formative, they’re also universal.
 In other words, since everyone experiences difficult circumstances, it’s a common subject for college essays.
-Unfortunately, this makes these kinds of topics quite cliche.
-In addition, one of the greatest downfalls of these essays is the focus on the tragedy rather than the way the subject was affected.
-If you’ve experienced a tough event in your life that’s played a major role in shaping who you are today and you want to include it in your college essays, you can.
+Additionally, one of the greatest downfalls of these essays is the focus on the tragedy rather than the way the subject was affected.
+If you’ve experienced a difficult or tragic event in your life that’s played a major role in shaping who you are today and you want to include it in your college essays, you can.

 But you need to do it with caution.
-When done incorrectly, though, this essay subject can come across as unoriginal.
-You need to focus on highlighting the parts of the story that are unique and only briefly mentioning what’s not unique.
-For example, if you recently lost a loved one due to a chronic illness, you won’t want to spend too much time talking about the loss itself.
+When done incorrectly, this essay subject can come across as unoriginal and begging for sympathy.
+You need to highlight the parts of the story that are unique while not focusing too much on the tragedy itself.
+For example, if you recently lost a loved one due to a chronic illness, you shouldn’t spend too much time talking about the loss itself.
 Instead, you want to highlight how this experience impacted you.
 How have you had to grow and change as a result?

-Maybe you decided to become an advocate for this illness that isn’t well-known and you’ve been able to raise a lot of money to be put towards research.
+Maybe you decided to become an advocate for this illness, and you’ve been able to raise a lot of money to be put towards research.
 Start by thinking of what tragedies you’ve experienced but don’t stop there.
 Think about how you’ve been impacted and make this the subject of the essay.

 Overcoming a challenging course.

 There are a number of reasons why overcoming a challenging course doesn’t work well as a college essay topic.
-While it’s not the worst choice a student could make, it’s definitely cliche.
-And if you’re applying to an Ivy League school or any high-level university, there’s a good chance most applicants faced challenges in their difficult high school courses and ended up succeeding in the end.
-Furthermore, the primary characteristics you’d likely cover as having developed are already covered in many letters of recommendation.
+While it’s not the worst choice a student can make, it’s definitely a common choice.
+And if you’re applying to an Ivy League school or any high-level university, there’s a good chance most applicants faced challenges in their difficult high school courses but ended up succeeding anyway.
+Furthermore, the primary characteristics you’d likely introduce are already covered in your letters of recommendation.
 For example:

 - Intellectual curiosity